Lien Enforcement Laws – Priority

-Whether you are a Galveston landlord worried about a creditor’s claim of priority or a Pearland homeowner facing the possibility of foreclosure in the near future, we invite you to schedule a free, no-obligation consultation to evaluate the facts of your case.
+Whether you are a Galveston landlord worried about a creditor’s claim of priority or a Pearland homeowner facing the possibility of foreclosure in the near future, we invite you to schedule a consultation to evaluate the facts of your case.

 Contact Us For A Consultation

-If you would like to learn more how our Houston consumer protection lawyer can assist with lien enforcement and priority matters related to mortgage credit, secured credit and other aspects of real estate law and credit in Harris, Waller and Fort Bend County, please call us at 832.879.2244 or fill out the online contact form to schedule a free, no-obligation consultation.
+If you would like to learn more how our Houston consumer protection lawyer can assist with lien enforcement and priority matters related to mortgage credit, secured credit and other aspects of real estate law and credit in Harris, Waller and Fort Bend County, please call us at 832.879.2244 or fill out the online contact form to schedule a consultation.